freebsd/freebsd-src/docs/Passes.rst

   i32 3

 NOTE: this pass has a habit of making definitions be dead.
-It is a good idea to to run a :ref:`Dead Instruction Elimination <passes-die>` pass sometime after running this pass.
+It is a good idea to run a :ref:`Dead Instruction Elimination <passes-die>` pass sometime after running this pass.

 .. _passes-dce: